Kong/docs.konghq.com/app/_src/deck/guides/konnect.md

 {% if_version gte:1.14.x %}

-1. Credentials set with a flag, either `--konnect-password` or `--konnect-token`
+1. Credential set with the `--konnect-token` flag
 2. decK configuration file, if one exists (default lookup path: `$HOME/.deck.yaml`)
-3. Credential file passed with a flag, either `--konnect-password-file` or `--konnect-token-file`
+3. Credential file passed with the `--konnect-token-file` flag

+For example, if you have both a decK config file and a {{site.konnect_short_name}} token file, decK uses the token in the config file.

 {% endif_version %}